The Rotten Side of Tim Cook’s Apple

 Innovation neutralization.
 You are neutralizing innovative software and service creation with your inconsistent App Store review.
 Developers are more and more afraid to invest time and effort into new ideas because they just don’t know how the App Store review team will process submission.

 Lack of excitement for the Mac.
 Why so many new Mac apps these days are based on the Electron framework instead of being native?
 What is it that is not working for such a silent platform defection to take place?
 Is your only answer Catalyst?
 That’s it?
 Developing apps with Catalyst creates sub-professional, under-powered apps and you know it.
 Catalyst is something that you created for your desire to port iOS apps to the Mac and it shows.
+Good examples of Catalyst-based apps like Craft the exception, not the rule.

 Customers’ shadows only.
 You keep obfuscating the customer relationships from the developers with less and less added value.
 In fact, this is becoming more and more frustrating for developers to deal with it.
 Sure the customer is at the center of your prerogatives, but you are not alone for which customers need to be at the center.